On This Page

 - Reboot Combat Recovery offers a free 12-week retreat program that helps veterans with post-traumatic stress disorder reconnect with their families.

+Through these programs, you and your loved ones can receive short-term face-to-face, telephone, or online counseling to address specific life issues.
 These services are limited to 12 free sessions per issue.
-Research shows that these programs successfully reduce anxiety and stress for military members and their families and improve relationship outcomes.
-Unfortunately, these services are only available to veterans for the first 365 days after their service has ended.
+Research shows that these programs successfully reduce anxiety and stress and improve relationship outcomes.

-If you can’t find marriage or family counseling at a nearby VA facility, you can try one of the following information and referral services provided by the VA:
+If you’re looking for individual or couples counseling, you can try one of these information and referral services provided by the VA:

-- Make the Connection is an online education and referral service that connects veterans and their loved ones with resources to help them address relationship problems and other life issues.
+- Make the Connection is an online education and referral service that connects you and your loved ones with resources to help you address relationship problems and other life issues.

-- The Make the Connection Resource Locator helps veterans find counseling programs run by the VA, the Substance Abuse and Mental Health Services Administration (SAMHSA), or other national organizations.
+- The Make the Connection Resource Locator can help you find counseling programs run by the VA, the Substance Abuse and Mental Health Services Administration (SAMHSA), or other national organizations.

-- Coaching Into Care is a national telephone counseling service for veterans and their family members that helps link veterans with local mental health services.
+- Coaching Into Care is a national telephone counseling service for veterans and their family members that can help link you with local mental health services.

-These referral services do not exclusively link to low-cost or free resources but can be a great starting point for veterans and family members looking for local care options.
-You can also find care at civilian-run programs that provide free or low-cost counseling to veterans:
+These referral services do not exclusively link to low-cost or free resources but can be a great starting point if you or a loved one are looking for local care options.

 - Give an Hour is a volunteer program that links licensed therapists with veterans, military families, and trauma survivors who need free individual, couples, or family counseling.
 The free counseling sessions are provided once a week for at least one year.

-- Local chapters of the United Way often provide information and referrals to free and low-cost community resources for veterans, and sometimes offer their own programs.
+- The United Way has local chapters that provide information and referrals to free and low-cost local resources, including resources for veterans.
+They sometimes offer their own programs as well.

-Active-duty service members and veterans who served after September 11, 2001, can access free or low-cost marriage counseling through the following organizations:
+If you’re an active-duty service member or veteran who served after September 11, 2001, you and your loved ones can access free or low-cost marriage counseling through the following organizations:

-Whether you need inpatient or outpatient treatment, crisis lines will help link you with the right level of care.
+Whether you need inpatient or outpatient treatment, crisis lines will help you get the right level of care.
+The people who answer can provide compassionate, confidential support that respects your unique circumstances as a veteran.

 Additional Resources for Veterans